Far Eastern University: Diversity and Inclusion

 With the creation of the Gender and Development Desk (GADD), the university continues to advocates for the importance of diversity and promotion of inclusivity through its policies and practices.
 Since 2016, the university relaxed its dress code and allowed students to dress according to one's chosen gender.
 FEU also updated its facilities, installing all-gender restrooms in multiple buildings and added a multi-faith room for non-Catholics.

 Student organizations and core groups

 There are more than 60 student organizations under the supervision of the Office of Student Involvement, Guidance & Counseling, FEU Center for the Arts, Institutes, and Departments of degree programs in providing out-of-the-classroom experiences for the students to make them holistically formed.

 The FEU Central Student Organization is the central student government of the university, which promotes student rights and well-being and at the same time develop programs and activities that will cater the needs of the student body inside or outside the university.

+Student publication

+The FEU Advocate, the official student publication of FEU-Manila, was established in June 12, 1934.
+Not as it is today, but an "unnamed ten-page tabloid," which was later renowned as "Advocate" in the latter part of the same year.

+The publication covers a variety of stories, focusing on student life, events in and out of the University, and other relevant issues that are typically happening in Manila.